kubernetes/website/content/en/blog/_posts/2024-04-29-structured-authentication-configuration-beta.md

-You can learn more about this feature on the [structured authentication configuration](/docs/reference/access-authn-authz/authentication/#using-authentication-configuration) Kubernetes doc website.
+You can learn more about this feature on the [structured authentication configuration](/docs/reference/access-authn-authz/authentication/#using-authentication-configuration) page in the Kubernetes documentation.
 You can also follow along on the [KEP-3331](https://kep.k8s.io/3331) to track progress across the coming Kubernetes releases.

-## Call to action
+## Try it out
-In this post, we have covered the benefits the Structured Authentication Configuration feature brings in Kubernetes v1.30.
+In this post, I have covered the benefits the Structured Authentication Configuration feature brings in Kubernetes v1.30.
 To use this feature, you must specify the path to the authentication configuration using the `--authentication-config` command line argument.
 From Kubernetes v1.30, the feature is in beta and enabled by default.
-If you want to keep using command line flags instead of a configuration file, those will continue to work as-is.
+If you want to keep using command line arguments instead of a configuration file, those will continue to work as-is.

 We would love to hear your feedback on this feature.
-Please reach out to us on the [#sig-auth-authenticators-dev](https://kubernetes.slack.com/archives/C04UMAUC4UA) channel on Kubernetes Slack.
+Please reach out to us on the [#sig-auth-authenticators-dev](https://kubernetes.slack.com/archives/C04UMAUC4UA) channel on Kubernetes Slack (for an invitation, visit [https://slack.k8s.io/](https://slack.k8s.io/)).

 ## How to get involved
 If you are interested in getting involved in the development of this feature,